mhimavamshi/basichttpserver/README.md

 - [X] follow HTTP protocol, handle headers (to the extent we need to support static web serving)
 - [X] map the paths to file system paths directly (example, "/js/a.js" translates to "a.js file from js folder")
 - [ ] python program to generate index.html with hyperlinks to all files in the directory, at this moment. path '/' points to index.html exclusively
 - [ ] store the file data that is sent in a hashmap or other structure in-memory so future requests won't have to read from disk each time.
-(Problem is of cache invalidation)
+(Problem is of "cache" invalidation)

 expected to be done:
 - [ ] handle folders and path etc.,